Colton, Oregon

 Colton is an unincorporated community located in Clackamas County, Oregon, United States, on Oregon Route 211.
 Colton is located between the cities of Estacada and Molalla.

 Colton was named in about 1892 by two residents, Joshua Gorbett and a man named Cole, who each wanted to name the community after the other.
 The Post Office Department thought "Gorbett" would be confused with Corbett, so the community was named "Colton" instead.
 The Colton post office was established the same year.
-Its ZIP Code is 97017.

-The community has historically had a large Swedish population, and was once a significant logging town.
-Today the economy is dominated by horticulture and Christmas tree farming.
+Camp Colton, Colton Luthern Church, Colton Market, Bob & Clyde’s, Colton Cafe, Fir Valley, and our volunteer Colton Fire Station are everlasting Colton landmarks.

+Colton areas include the communities/neighborhoods of: Old Colton, Elwood, Cedardale, Highland, Clarks, Dickey Prairie, and Fernwood.
+These areas are primarily where original schools, granges or stores were once located.
+Some of the original structures remain.
+In Elwood the school house is now the community center and the old Church is still open for business, along with the Elwoid cemetery.

 Geography

 Colton is located on Milk Creek, a tributary of the Molalla River, in a broad (narrow) canyon eroded in a plateau of volcanic basalts and ash of the nearby Western Cascades.

-Canyon Creek, which drains Green Mountain's slopes to the South, joins Milk Creek just east of the community.
+The area is still primarily Douglas fir timber lands.
+Surrounded by farms, including Christmas trees, cattle and goats, horticulture.